-Student success holds the highest priority for Galena Park I.S.D.
+Student success holds the highest priority for Galena Park ISD.
 School attendance is critical for student success.
-Galena Park I.S.D.'s truancy program is designed to increase school attendance, which, in turn, can help them succeed in school and life.
+Galena Park ISD's truancy program is designed to increase school attendance, which, in turn, can help students succeed in school and life.